 For operational reasons, we prefer to collect Council Tax over 10 payments, and we normally issue bills calculated this way.
 However, if this makes it harder for you to budget your expenses, you have the option to ask us to spread your annual bill over twelve monthly payments, instead of ten.

 If you wish to take up this option, please you can use our online form to contact us.
 If you request this, we will automatically calculate any future bills this way.

 If you are on a low income, for whatever reason, you might be entitled to some help towards paying your bill.
 Council Tax Support reduces the amount of Council Tax that you have to pay, and is taken directly off your bill.
 Find out more in our Benefits section.

 We will ask you about your circumstances to see if you could claim a discount on the amount of Council Tax you have to pay, or an exemption from paying Council Tax altogether.
 Find out more in our Council Tax discounts and exemptions section.

 Support to manage your finances

 There are a number of ways you can get more online help with managing your money.
-If you are regularly struggling to meet financial commitments, we recommend contacting these independent organisations, who can help you to take control of the situation.
+If you are regularly struggling to meet financial commitments, we recommend contacting these independent financial support and advice services, which can help you to take control of the situation.

 If you fail to pay your bill

 Please contact us if you think you will not be able to make an upcoming Council Tax payment.
 It is easier for us to help if you get in touch before the payment is due.
-You can use our online form to contact us.
+You can contact us by email at email@example.com

 If you have missed this month's payment, you can pay this now using our online payments system.